azkaban/azkaban/documents/2.1/customusermanager.markdown

 </pre>
 <br/>

-The constructor should take an _azkaban.utils.Props_ object, and its configuration so whatever is added to _azkaban.properties_ will be passed to the UserManager constructure.
+The constructor should take an _azkaban.utils.Props_ object.
+The contents of _azkaban.properties_ will be available for the UserManager for configuration.

 <br/>

-Package your new custom UserManager into a jar and drop it into the ./extlib directory or alternatively into the plugins directory at _./plugins/_name\_of\_auth_/_custom jar_ (i.e. _./plugins/ldap/linkedin-ldap.jar_).
+Package your new custom UserManager into a jar and drop it into the ./extlib directory or alternatively into the plugins directory at _./plugins/_name/_of/_auth_/_custom jar_ (i.e. _./plugins/ldap/linkedin-ldap.jar_).

 <br/>